KahlilGibran17/ci4-app-crud/README.md

 Do NOT expose the root folder to the internet.

 How to Use This Project
-Set up your database and categories table
+1. Set up your database and categories table

-Access /product to view the interface

-Add/edit/delete products via the web interface
+2. Add/edit/delete products via the web interface

-All data is loaded using AJAX and returned as JSON
+3. All data is loaded using AJAX and returned as JSON